kevinguebert/alexa-strava/README.md

     ```
     var express    = require("express");
     var alexa      = require("alexa-app");
-    var http       = require('http');
     var dotenv     = require('dotenv');
     var convert    = require('convert-units')

     var app = express();
-    app.use(bodyParser.urlencoded({extended: true}));
-    app.use(bodyParser.json());
     app.set("view engine", "ejs");

+    var alexaApp = new alexa.app("strava");
+    alexaApp.express({ expressApp: app });

     alexaApp.launch(function(request, response) {
-        response.say("Hello, welcome to Strava");
+        response.say("Hello, welcome to Strava.");
         response.shouldEndSession(false);
     });

-    var alexaApp = new alexa.app("strava");
-        alexaApp.express(app, "/echo/");

-    app.listen(process.env.port || 5000);
+    app.listen(5000);
+    console.log('Started on port 5000');
     ```

+10. Awesome, just to confirm it's working.
+Head back over to the terminal and run `node index.js`.
+Hopefully it works!

-10. I wish I could say we were done in the terminal, but not quite yet.
+11. I wish I could say we were done in the terminal, but not quite yet.
 In order to get our express server up and running for Alexa to talk to, we need to 1) start it up 2) have a url for it to hit.
 If you read my last tutorial, you would know that my favorite tool for that is `ngrok`. `ngrok` is a local tunneling service that provides `https` urls for you to test with that come from localhost.
 To download `nrgok` [visit the website](https://ngrok.com/) and download the right one for your operating system.

     Once it is downloaded, unzip the folder, and **copy and paste** the file called `ngrok` into your **alexa-strava directory.** Your directory should now look like this:

     ![Folder Structure](https://raw.githubusercontent.com/kevinguebert/alexa-strava/master/img/Step-10.png)

-11. Now that we have `nrok` downloaded, we can work on getting the web server started and tunneling into localhost.
+12. Now that we have `nrok` downloaded, we can work on getting the web server started and tunneling into localhost.

-12. To do that, open up another terminal window and make sure you are in your project folder.
+13. To do that, open up another terminal window and make sure you are in your project folder.
 Go ahead and run:

     `./ngrok http 5000`